 - The internal database is somewhat faster especially on resource-limited devices (RPi) than the file parsing.

-- Can be slower to reach one’s goals if you know what you’re doing, if there’s a lot of duplicating involved etc. (the UI can also add items and sitemaps, perhaps things in the future, in the internal database using the file-based syntax.);
+- Can be slower to reach one’s goals if you know what you’re doing, if there’s a lot of changing or duplicating involved etc. (the UI can also add items and sitemaps, perhaps things in the future, in the internal database using the file-based syntax.);

 - Harder to remove obsolete stuff;

 - Some things cannot be configured with the UI yet (e.g. persistence).

 - You need to sit in front of a computer with access to the UI to make changes.

 It’s possible to mix the two, for example use the UI for things and files for items, but avoid using both techniques at the same time in other cases.
 In this tutorial targeting new users we’ll take a purely UI-driven approach.

 Some intro on what we’ll achieve on each step.

 (the following will become links to other pages)

 1. First Steps